 'Paterno' And 'Killing Eve' Bring Complexity And Intrigue To Cable

 Movie star Al Pacino came to TV 15 years ago, delivering a marvelous performance as Roy Cohn in HBO's brilliant adaptation of Angels in America.
-Since then, every time Pacino has returned to TV, he's played real-life, controversial men: assisted-suicide proponent Jack Kevorkian in You Don't Know Jack, and music producer Phil Spector in the TV movie Phil Spector.
+Since then, every time Pacino has returned to TV, he has played real-life, controversial men: assisted-suicide proponent Jack Kevorkian in You Don't Know Jack and music producer Phil Spector in the TV movie Phil Spector.

 The Spector drama was executive produced by Barry Levinson, who directed You Don't Know Jack.
 He also directs Pacino in HBO's new Paterno, and the two men deliver yet another intentionally complex, sometimes ambiguous character study.

-Paterno is about Joe Paterno, the lionized Penn State football coach who led and shaped his team, and much of his university, for almost half a century.
+Paterno is about Joe Paterno, the lionized Penn State football coach who led and shaped his team and much of his university, for almost half a century.
 But this made-for-TV drama, written by Debora Cahn and John C. Richards, focuses on an intense two-week period in 2011.

-Paterno begins with a record-setting football victory, and ends with Paterno's diagnosis of cancer, which would claim him within months.
+Paterno begins with a record-setting football victory and ends with Paterno's diagnosis of cancer, which would claim him within months.
 In between is the sudden eruption, in the media, of revelations about former Paterno assistant Jerry Sandusky, who was charged with 48 counts of sexual abuse of young boys over a 15-year period.

 The acts are never dramatized on camera, and Sandusky, as a character, barely speaks or appears at all — an artistic choice that may involve concerns over litigation as well as taste.